 All of our tour guides are Vietnamese and they speak excellent English.
 We have a rigorous guide selection in place and we only use the cream of the crop!
 However sometimes something can still get lost in translation, if you are unsure about anything, please do not hesitate to ask our guide to repeat it.

 Yes!
 It’s not a problem to pay in cash at our office before the start of your tour.
-We can also accept credit cards but there’s a 3% banking surcharge.
+We can also accept credit cards but there’s a 3% admin surcharge.

-Yes, we do accept credit card payments at the office, but there is 3% surcharge for the banking system.
+Yes, we do accept credit card payments at the office, but there is 3% admin surcharge.
 So we suggest you to pay by cash or make an online payment

 We require at least 24-hour notice prior to your tour departure time to amend your booking.
 For cancellation see our terms & conditions.